A death in a hospital

 Registering a death is a legal requirement.
 The Registrar will receive the Medical Certificate of the Cause of Death directly from the doctor’s surgery, this will need to happen before you can book an appointment with the Registrar in the district where the death occurred.
 This should be done within 5 days of the death.
 Register a person’s death (Ask for a “Tell Us Once” appointment as this will make things easier for you).
 The Registrar will issue a GREEN FORM – it is essential this document is sent to us.
 A funeral cannot proceed without it.
 We do NOT need a copy of the death certificate.

-1. A simple, respectful cremation with no funeral with hand delivered ashes allowing you to say goodbye in a way they would have loved.
-We're here for you.
-Call our dedicated team on 0800 033 7737 and we will guide you through the whole process.
+A simple, respectful cremation with no funeral but with hand delivered ashes allowing you to say goodbye in a way they would have loved.
+Call us today on 0800 160 18 81 and our lovely people will handle every aspect of arranging the cremation for you.

 These instructions are based on the legal requirements in England and Wales.
 Please click on the link for specific guidance relating to Scotland.